Rust-Sol-Dev/GreenIT-Application-Challenge/README.md

 This project is the seed files needed to create a GreenIT test application.

-Objective: This test will be a fully functional web application that will display the given data from a csv file, and allow full editing capabilties of the data.
+Objective: This test will be a fully functional web application that will display the given data from a csv file, and allow full editing capabilities of the data.

 ## Application Version Requirements
-1. Frontend must be in Anguar 10+
+1. Frontend must be in Angular 10+
 2. Backend must be in PHP 7.2+
 3. You may include any npm modules needed.
 4. Frontend should be built using npm, backend should be raw php files.